tokahuke/lopez/readme.md

 Crawling the Web for fun and profit.

+## A word of caution

+There is a very tenuous line between a crawl and a DoS attack.
+Please, be mindful of the crawling speed you inflict on websites!
+For your convenience, crawling is limited by default to `2.5` hits per second per [origin](https://html.spec.whatwg.org/#origin), which is a good default.
+You can override this value using the `set max_hits_per_sec` directive in your configuration, but make sure that you will not overload the server (or that you have the permission to do so).
+Remember: some people's livelihoods depend on these websites and not every site has good DoS mitigation.

+Also, some people may get angry that _you_ are scraping _their_ website and may start annoying you because of that.
+If they are crazy enough or money is involved, they may even try to prosecute you.
+And the judicial system is just crazy nowadays, so who knows?

+In either case, [I have nothing to do with that](/license).
+Use this program at your own risk.

 ## Installing the damn thing

 Go to the releases section for this repository on github and download the `entalator`, our proto-distribution management system.
 Execute the file with `sudo` (if you trust this random stranger in the internet) and voilà! you have `lopez` installed globally, together with `lopez-std` to get you started.
 Ruing `entalator` with the `-u` flag uninstalls `lopez` without ever leaving a trace.
 The `entalator` should work on any Unix-based system; there is an open issue for porting it to Windows.

 If you wish to run `lopez` on any other architecture, you may compile if from the source code in the repository.

 ## Running the damn thing